Pool Homes For Sale- North Las Vegas

 Besides the initial cost to build a pool, pools require weekly and monthly maintenance.
 Water and power are needed for every pool.

-Heating of pools and spas will require gas and electricity.
+The heating of a pool and/or spa will require water, gas, and electricity.
 Since natural gas is based on monthly usage, that cost is unknown.
 Power is more expensive in the summer.
 Many pools without a spa may not even have a heater in the Las Vegas Valley.
 Also, because it’s so hot and dry, evaporation is inevitable.

 As with most things, having a home with a pool has advantages and disadvantages.
 Among the advantages are that they bring ready-made recreation area that you don’t have to drive to.
 In our climate, pools can reasonably be used about 6 months out of the year.
 Spas can be used year-round.

 Other advantages include quick dips and the feel of being close to a body of water in the desert.
 Another perk may be romance on a nice evening with the sound of waterfalls and soft pool lighting.
 However, I’d still guess that the number one reason to have a pool is to have fun in the pool during the summer.